 EHAC is the trade association representing European organisations engaged in providing emergency medical services involving helicopters and ambulance aircraft.

-EHAC aims at improving the level of medical care for emergency patients and to ensure corresponding standards of quality among its members.
+EHAC aims at improving the level of medical care for emergency patients and ensuring corresponding standards of quality among its members.

-EHAC is the competent partner for national and international regulatory agencies, for instance EASA, in all matters relating to air rescue and ambulance flights.
+EHAC is the competent partner for national and international regulatory agencies, such as EASA, in all matters relating to air rescue and ambulance flights.

-EHAC supports its members in performing their tasks and facilitates the exchange of experience and information by organising adequate platforms, such as technical symposia and conferences.
+EHAC supports its members in performing their tasks and facilitates the exchange of experience and information by organising adequate platforms, including technical symposia and conferences.

-EHAC facilitates the convergence of emergency medical and flight operations requirements in order to optimise both and achieve synergies.
+EHAC facilitates the convergence of emergency medical and flight operation requirements in order to optimise them and to achieve synergies.

 Today, there are over 360 HEMS helicopter bases in Europe with additional fixed-wing ambulance bases chiefly providing cross-border or inter-continental services such as medical repatriation.
 Some 200,000 HEMS and air ambulance missions are flown annually.
 In Germany alone, HEMS helicopters have flown in excess of 1 million missions since the inception of HEMS services.